lionheart1022/Bet-Game-API-Flask/README.md

 For the player requesting will return whole info;
 for other players will only return *Limited Player resource*.

+### GET /players/<id>/userpic
+Returns given player's userpic with `image/png` MIME type.
+If given user has no userpic, will return HTTP code `204 NO CONTENT`.

+### PUT /players/<id>/userpic
+This is an alternate way to specify userpic.
+Accepts `userpic` parameter containing a file to be uploaded.
+File has to be in PNG format.
+Upon success, returns `{"success": true}`.

 ### PATCH /players/<id>
 Update player's data.